syedayazsa/Military-Waste-Segregation-System/README.md

-# transfer-learning-for-seggregation
-Transfer Learning aproach to military waste seggregation
+# Transfer Learning for Waste Seggregation